srikant3691/landing-page/README.md

 ## landing page
-Design and Implement a landing page using flexbox
+Designing a landing page using flexbox